balintbrews/Session-FlyViews-Site-platform/README.md

 Session #FlyViews website
 ======================================

 This is an example Drupal website that used by Session #FlyViews as a demo material.
 It presents how to implement a Views query backend plugin, Views handlers and CTools plugins to display external content provided by a website that has an API.
+For this presentation [that website, what we use for getting some content](https://github.com/balintk/Session-FlyViews-Source-Site-platform) is also powered by Drupal, but this is totally irrelevant.

 I want to install the site!
 ---------------------------